AndreaCignoni/pands-project/README.md

 **Pandas**

 *Pandas* is an open source Python package that is most widely used for data science/data analysis and machine learning tasks.
 Pandas makes it simple to do many of the time consuming, repetitive tasks associated with working with data, including: data cleansing, data fill, data normalization, merges and joins, data visualization,statistical analysis, data inspection, loading and saving data and much more.
+Here, I am using this module mainly to indexing the DataFrame to extract the desired columns and raws.

 **Matplotlib**